 Preventive treatments aim to prevent the formation of caries and gingival diseases.

-Fluoride can be applied systemically (orally) or topically (on the teeth).
+a) Fluoride Applications: Fluoride can be applied systemically (orally) or topically (on the teeth).
 Topical applications are currently more common.
 These products can be classified as at-home and in-office products.
 At-home fluoride products include fluoride-containing toothpaste, mouthwashes, gums, and dental floss.
 Follow your physician’s instructions when using such products.
 In-office applications mainly include gel and varnish products that are administered by a clinician every 3 to 6 months.
 Before the application of fluoride products to the teeth, it may be required to remove the accumulated plaque and tartar, which cause gum diseases, and then to polish the teeth using the proper tools.
 You will be requested to avoid eating or drinking anything after the application for a duration of time specified by your dentist.

-Another preventive application is fissure sealing.
+b) Fissure Sealants: Another preventive application is fissure sealing.
 Fissure sealants are used to fill the grooves on the teeth in order to prevent caries.

 3. Scaling And Polishing